rysiek98/Lunar-Lander/README.md

 [ENG]

-The project is still modified, but is ready to play!!!
+The project is ready to play!!!

 Main goal is to create ourself version of popular game Lunar Lander.
 An additional function is a Client-Server structure added to upload map configure files and images from server to client.